Matching Gifts: The Ultimate Q&A Guide for Fundraisers

 Many companies have restrictions on the types of nonprofits and employees that are eligible to receive or request a matched donation.

 For employees, their eligibility also depends on the company’s guidelines.
 This can include full-time, part-time, and retired employees.
+Some companies will even match gifts made by employees’ spouses or significant others, allowing for even greater matching gift potential for organizations!

 - By the end of the calendar year.
 A company will match a gift within the calendar year of when the donation is made.

-The more time that passes after a supporter makes a donation, the less likely they will be to submit a match request.
+However, the more time that passes after a supporter makes a donation, the less likely they will be to submit a match request.
 That’s why you have to promote matching gift opportunities to them as soon as possible.

-5. Why are matching gifts important?
+7. Why are matching gifts important?

+Beyond boosting your fundraising revenue, matching gifts can also help improve donor retention and engagement.
 Did you know that 1 in 3 donors say they would give a larger gift if a match was applied to their donation?

 Just knowing that their donation will go twice as far encourages donors to give a larger gift at the outset.
 Similarly, 84% of donors say they’re more likely to donate if a match is offered at all.
 If you have a potential donor who’s on the fence about giving to your organization, promoting corporate matching gifts can give them the extra push they need to make their decision.